Insulating Fire Brick - GJM32

 CNBM has success in insulating fire bricks due to their cost-effectiveness, excellent insulation performance and high temperature properties.
 CNBM also has experience in magnesia brick application and would like to assist you in product selection, system design, and installation techniques.

-- Yes, insulating fire bricks can be used in aluminum furnaces.
-These bricks have excellent insulating properties and can withstand high temperatures, making them suitable for use in aluminum furnaces where thermal insulation is required.
+- Yes, insulating fire bricks can be used in the construction of thermal insulation floors.
+These bricks are designed to provide excellent thermal insulation properties, making them suitable for use in floor applications where insulation is required.

 1. Manufacturer Overview